-- a.
+a.
 Health, Dental, and Group Life Insurance.
 Faculty on an unpaid leave of absence are responsible for their share, if any, of health, dental, and group life insurance costs.
 Yale will pay its share for the period of the leave.
-Faculty members who wish to maintain health, dental, and group life insurance coverage should contact the Benefits Office to arrange for prior payment of the individual's contribution. - b.
+Faculty members who wish to maintain health, dental, and group life insurance coverage should contact the Benefits Office to arrange for prior payment of the individual's contribution.

+b.
 Disability Insurance.
-For faculty members on unpaid leaves of absence, the University will continue to provide, at no cost to the individual, insurance as partial protection against loss of income and retirement benefits resulting from long-term disability. - c.
+For faculty members on unpaid leaves of absence, the University will continue to provide, at no cost to the individual, insurance as partial protection against loss of income and retirement benefits resulting from long-term disability.

+c.
 Retirement Annuities.
-Both faculty and University contributions to retirement accounts are suspended during an unpaid leave of absence. - d.
-Scholarship Plan for Sons and Daughters of the Faculty and Staff.
-During an unpaid leave, a faculty member's children are not eligible to receive scholarship awards under the University's Scholarship Plan for Sons and Daughters.
-An unpaid leave does not count as a disruption of continuous University employment, but time spent on unpaid leave with outside employment does not count toward the six years of continuous full-time service that are required for eligibility in the Scholarship Plan. - e.
+Both faculty and University contributions to retirement accounts are suspended during an unpaid leave of absence.

+d.
+Child Scholarship Plan for Faculty and Staff.
+During an unpaid leave, a faculty member's children are not eligible to receive scholarship awards under the University's Child Scholarship Plan for Faculty and Staff.
+An unpaid leave does not count as a disruption of continuous University employment, but time spent on unpaid leave with outside employment does not count toward the six years of continuous full-time service that are required for eligibility in the Scholarship Plan.

+e.
 Payroll Deductions to Third Parties.
-Faculty on unpaid leave should make arrangements with the appropriate office to maintain or discontinue, as desired, payments normally made by payroll deductions to third parties, such as the Yale Credit Union, the Yale Parking Service, and banks participating in the University Mortgage Program.
+Faculty on unpaid leave should make arrangements with the appropriate office to maintain or discontinue, as desired, payments normally made by payroll deductions to third parties, such as the Yale Credit Union or Yale Parking.